lupyuen/lupyuen.github.io/src/rhai.md

 _What challenges are BL602 (and BL604) Firmware Developers facing today?_

+Today most developers code BL602 (and BL604) Firmware in __C with the BL602 IoT SDK__...

 TODO

+I introduced __Rust__ as an option for coding BL602 Firmware, by creating a __Rust Wrapper for BL602 IoT SDK__...

+TODO

+But flashing the C (or Rust) Firmware to BL602 over USB UART feels cumbersome.

+(Especially when we keep fixing the code and reflashing to BL602)

+TODO

+Today we shall walk through the code in these repos...

 -   [__`bl602-simulator`__ (`transcode` branch)](https://github.com/lupyuen/bl602-simulator/tree/transcode): WebAssembly Simulator for BL602 and BL604